celestiaorg/celestia-app/x/version/README.md

 The state in the version module is abnormal because it can be modified by the party building the binary without breaking the app hash.
 This is because the state is not stored in the iavl tree, but rather as a simple predefined golang map.
-Its important to note that even though this state is not in the state store, that is can still cause consensus breaking changes.
+It's important to note that even though this state is not in the state store, that it can still cause consensus breaking changes.
 This is because that state controls at which height the application will increment the app version.

 ```go